chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - validate that the curation process has succeeded
 - upload curated data to the cellxgene data portal

-This is a bit of oversimplification as data often needs to be restructured to be compatible with cellxgene (although this dataset is in the correct structure) and specifying the config file ([example](config.yaml)) requires that you perform ontology linking prior to schema application.
+This is a bit of oversimplification as data often needs to be restructured to be compatible with cellxgene and specifying the config file ([example](example_config.yaml)) requires that you perform ontology linking prior to schema application.
 During this tutorial, you can refer to the 10X PBMC 3K dataset to model the structure of a dataset before and after curation, as well as show you examples of how to apply the schema and what tools you can use to help you.

 ## Creating a curation environment (optional)

 To start this tutorial, we will be creating a conda environment where we can install the cellxgene curation tools and their dependencies.
-If you already have conda installed ([reference for the uninitiated](https://conda.io/projects/conda/en/latest/index.html)) - this is a simple process and you can run the following in a new terminal:
+If you already have conda installed ([reference for the uninitiated](https://conda.io/projects/conda/en/latest/index.html)), this is a simple process and you can run the following in a new terminal:

 ```
 conda create -n "curation_env" python=3.8.0